 'Unfree labour': N.B. seafood foreign workers faced awful conditions, study says

-The study, called "Unfree Labour: COVID-19 and Migrant Workers in the Seafood Industry in New Brunswick," said workers also endured low pay, long hours, overcrowded housing and limited access to health care.
+Workers also endured low pay, long hours, overcrowded housing and limited access to health care, said the study, called "Unfree Labour: COVID-19 and Migrant Workers in the Seafood Industry in New Brunswick."

 "Even though temporary foreign workers are an indispensable part of the seafood processing industry, our research found that employers treated workers as if they were doing them a favour by employing them," said the report published Wednesday.